msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 using Statistics           # mean()
 ```

 Finally, various GPU backends can be used (see the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/gpu/#GPU-Support) for details).
-For instance, if one wishes to employ an NVIDIA GPU when running the following examples, simply the load the `CUDA.jl` package:
+For instance, to use an NVIDIA GPU in the following examples, simply the load the `CUDA.jl` package:

 ```
 using CUDA
 ```

+Once a GPU package is loaded and an appropriate GPU is available, the functions in `NeuralEstimators` will automatically leverage the GPU to improve computational efficiency, while maintaining memory safety through the use of batched operations.

 ## Univariate data

-Here we develop a neural Bayes estimator for $\boldsymbol{\theta} \equiv (\mu, \sigma)'$ from data $Z_1, \dots, Z_m$ that are independent and identically distributed realisations from the distribution $N(\mu, \sigma^2)$.
+Here, we develop a neural Bayes estimator  for $\boldsymbol{\theta} \equiv (\mu, \sigma)'$ from data $Z_1, \dots, Z_m$ that are independent and identically distributed realisations from the distribution $N(\mu, \sigma^2)$.
+(See [Estimators](@ref) for a list of other classes of estimators available in the package.)

-First, we define a function to sample parameters from the prior distribution.
-Here, we assume that the parameters are independent a priori and we adopt the marginal priors $\mu \sim N(0, 1)$ and $\sigma \sim IG(3, 1)$.
-The sampled parameters are stored as $p \times K$ matrices, with $p$ the number of parameters in the model and $K$ the number of sampled parameter vectors:
+We begin by defining a function to sample parameters from the prior distribution.
+Assuming prior independence, we adopt the marginal priors $\mu \sim N(0, 1)$ and $\sigma \sim IG(3, 1)$:

 ```
 function sample(K)
-	μ = rand(Normal(0, 1), 1, K)
+	μ = rand(Normal(0, 1), K)
-	σ = rand(InverseGamma(3, 1), 1, K)
+	σ = rand(InverseGamma(3, 1), K)
-	θ = vcat(μ, σ)
+	θ = vcat(μ', σ')
 	return θ
 end
 ```

-Next, we implicitly define the statistical model through data simulation.
-In this package, the data are always stored as a `Vector{A}`, where each element of the vector is associated with one parameter vector, and where the type `A` depends on the multivariate structure of the data.
-Since in this example each replicate $Z_1, \dots, Z_m$ is univariate, `A` should be a `Matrix` with $d=1$ row and $m$ columns.
-Below, we define our simulator given a single parameter vector, and given a matrix of parameter vectors (which simply applies the simulator to each column):
+Next, we define the statistical model implicitly through data simulation.
+The simulated data are stored as a `Vector{A}`, where each element corresponds to one parameter vector.
+The type `A` reflects the multivariate structure of the data.
+In this example, each replicate $Z_1, \dots, Z_m$ is univariate, so `A` is a Matrix with $n = 1$ row and $m$ columns:

 ```
+function simulate(θ, m)
-simulate(θ, m) = [ϑ[1] .+ ϑ[2] .* randn(1, m) for ϑ ∈ eachcol(θ)]
+    [ϑ[1] .+ ϑ[2] .* randn(1, m) for ϑ in eachcol(θ)]
+end
 ```

+We now design our neural network.

+As we are constructing a neural Bayes estimator, the neural network is a mapping $\mathcal{Z}\to\Theta$, and the dimensionality of the neural-network output is therefore $d \equiv \rm{dim}(\Theta) = 2$.

-We now design our neural-network architecture.
-The workhorse of the package is the [`DeepSet`](@ref) architecture, which provides an elegant framework for making inference with an arbitrary number of independent replicates and for incorporating both neural and user-defined statistics.
-The DeepSets framework consists of two neural networks, a summary network and an inference network.
-The inference network (also known as the outer network) is always a multilayer perceptron (MLP).
-However, the architecture of the summary network (also known as the inner network) depends on the multivariate structure of the data.
-With unstructured data (i.e., when there is no spatial or temporal correlation within a replicate), we use an MLP with input dimension equal to the dimension of each replicate of the statistical model (i.e., one for univariate data):
+Since our data are replicated, we adopt the DeepSets framework, implemented via the type [`DeepSet`](@ref).
+DeepSets consist of two neural networks: an inner network and an outer network.
+The inner network extracts summary statistics from the data, and its architecture depends on the multivariate structure of the data.
+For unstructured data (i.e., no spatial or temporal correlation within each replicate), we use a multilayer perceptron (MLP) with an input dimension equal to the dimensionality of each data replicate.
+The outer network maps the learned summary statistics to the output space (here, the parameter space, $\Theta$).
+The outer network is always an MLP.

+Below is an example of a DeepSets architecture for neural Bayes estimation in this example.
+Note that many models have parameter constraints (e.g., variance and range parameters that must be strictly positive).
+These constraints can be incorporated in the final layer of the neural network by choosing appropriate activation functions for each parameter.
+Here, we enforce the constraint $\sigma > 0$ by applying the softplus activation function in the final layer of the outer network, ensuring that all parameter estimates are valid:

 ```
-p = 2                                                # number of parameters
+# Hidden layer width
+w = 128

+# Final layer has output dimension d = dim(Θ) = 2 and enforces parameter constraints
+final_layer = Parallel(
+    vcat,
+    Dense(w, 1, identity),     # μ ∈ ℝ
+    Dense(w, 1, softplus)      # σ > 0
+)

+# Inner and outer networks
-ψ = Chain(Dense(1, 64, relu), Dense(64, 64, relu))   # summary network
+ψ = Chain(Dense(1, w, relu), Dense(w, w, relu))
-ϕ = Chain(Dense(64, 64, relu), Dense(64, p))         # inference network
+ϕ = Chain(Dense(w, w, relu), final_layer)

+# Combine into a DeepSet
-architecture = DeepSet(ψ, ϕ)
+network = DeepSet(ψ, ϕ)
 ```

-In this example, we wish to construct a point estimator for the unknown parameter vector, and we therefore initialise a [`PointEstimator`](@ref) object based on our chosen architecture (see [Estimators](@ref) for a list of other estimators available in the package):
+We then initialise the neural Bayes estimator by wrapping the neural network in a [`PointEstimator`](@ref):

 ```
-θ̂ = PointEstimator(architecture)
+θ̂ = PointEstimator(network)
 ```

 Next, we train the estimator using [`train()`](@ref), here using the default absolute-error loss.
 We'll train the estimator using 50 independent replicates per parameter configuration.
 Below, we pass our user-defined functions for sampling parameters and simulating data, but one may also pass parameter or data instances, which will be held fixed during training: